doolin/bstree/readme.md

 | Javascript    |            |
 | SQL           |            |

+The AVL implementation is almost surely "overtested" with respect to the number of tests.
+In production, many of these tests might be removed.
+For learning purposes, the tests are useful for following the behavior of the insertion and balancing as it proceeds.

 ## Iterative implementation

 Anything which can be done with recursion can be done with iteration.